 Information for Students

 Where can I check out and return reserves materials?A valid EagleOne card and a patron account in good standing are required for Reserve check-out.
-Course Reserves at Simpson Library are available at the Circulation Desk.
-Course Reserves are available when the library opens until 15 minutes prior to the library’s closing.
-Reserve materials held at the Stafford Campus Library are available at the Information Desk during open hours.
+Course Reserves are held at the Simpson Library Circulation Desk.
+Course Reserves are available from when the library opens until 15 minutes prior to the library’s closing.
 Reserve materials must be returned to the Circulation Desk if the library is open.
+For after-hours returns, a book drop is available on the front wall of the Simpson Library building.

 What is the lending period for materials on reserve?Reserve lending periods range from 2 hours to 2 weeks, depending on the instructor’s preference.
 Reserve items cannot be restricted to building use.
 If a 2-hour Reserve item is checked out within 2 hours of closing or a 6-hour Reserve item is checked out within 6 hours of closing, the item will be due back when the library reopens.
 There is no limit to the number of Reserve items that can be checked-out at one time.
 Holds and Recalls cannot be placed on Reserve material.
 Reserve material cannot be renewed, but may be checked out again if no one is waiting for the item.